 • Perspectives of existing NPP fleet operation;

 Garry G. Young described how EPRI's Research Activities support challenges of LTO.
 John Wise (US NRC) took a deep dive in technical considerations in licensing the first U.S. Nuclear Power Plants for 60-80 years.
 And finally Jan Hauben (EPZ) told the audience about a feasibility study on Borssele NPP.

-Q&A's of this webinar will be added soon.
+Q&A's of this webinar are shown below.